nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Here's what you can do:

 1. When you type <code>/route <strong>Univerity Health Center</strong> /to <strong>PGPR</strong></code> into the CLI and
-press <kbd>Enter</kbd> to execute the command as done in example 1, the result will be a message displaying suggestions for possible spelling errors you may have made.<br><br>
+press <kbd>Enter</kbd> to execute the command, the result will be a message displaying suggestions for possible spelling errors you may have made.<br><br>
 <img src="UG_Figures/routeOutput2.png" alt="output" width=550><br>